LAtimes2/TeensyLogicAnalyzer/installation.md

 * Teensy 3.1/3.2 - set Tools -> Clock Speed to 96 MHz optimized (overclock)
 * Teensy 3.0 - set Tools -> Clock Speed to 96 MHz (overclock)
-* Teensy LC - set Tools -> Clock Speed to 48 MHz
+* Teensy LC - set Tools -> Clock Speed to 48 MHz optimized

 It will get a warning, "Low memory available, stability problems may occur".
 This is ok - we want to record as much data as possible :)